Some Fundamental Aspects about Lipschitz Continuity of Neural Networks: Abstract

 \section{Abstract}

-Lipschitz continuity is a simple yet pivotal functional property of any predictive model that lies at the core of its robustness, generalisation, and adversarial vulnerability.
-Our aim is to thoroughly investigate and characterise the Lipschitz behaviour of the functions learned via neural networks.
-Despite the significant tightening of the bounds in the recent years, precisely estimating the Lipschitz constant continues to be a practical challenge and tight theoretical analyses, similarly, remain intractable.
-Therefore, \textit{we shift our perspective and instead attempt to uncover insights about the nature of Lipschitz constant of neural networks functions} --- by relying on the simplest and most general upper and lower bounds.
-We carry out an empirical investigation in a range of different settings (architectures, losses, optimisers, label noise, etc.), which reveals several fundamental and intriguing traits of the Lipschitz continuity of neural networks functions, In particular, we identify \textit{a remarkable double descent trend in both upper and lower bounds to the Lipschitz constant} which tightly aligns with the typical double descent trend in the test loss.
+Lipschitz continuity is a crucial functional property of any predictive model, that naturally governs its robustness, generalisation, as well as adversarial vulnerability.
+Contrary to other works that focus on obtaining tighter bounds and developing different practical strategies to enforce certain Lipschitz properties, we aim to thoroughly examine and characterise the Lipschitz behaviour of Neural Networks.
+Thus, we carry out an empirical investigation in a range of different settings (namely, architectures, datasets, label noise, and more) by exhausting the limits of the simplest and the most general lower and upper bounds.
+As a highlight of this investigation, we showcase a remarkable \emph{fidelity of the lower Lipschitz bound}, identify a striking \textit{Double Descent trend in both upper and lower bounds to the Lipschitz} and explain the intriguing \textit{effects of label noise on function smoothness and generalisation}.